Can brevity capture an audience drowning in content?

 You’re welcome. 😶

-I posted this piece to Reddit’s copywriting community as well as several other content sites.
+I posted this prose to Reddit’s copywriting community as well as several other content sites.
 It was immediately labelled as being AI-written, and I was attacked by content writers defending bloated blogs.
-The backlash proved my point: brevity threatens the industry.
+The backlash proved my point: brevity (and sharp narratives) threatens the industry and writers who aren’t up to the task.

 I understand that algorithms measure time spent on a page, and this piece is short.
-But damn, I’ll bet you people read it more than once to get all the laughs.
-And laughs add up to time.
+But damn, I’ll bet people will read it more than once to get all the laughs.
+And laughs… add up to time.